Super Smash Bros. Ultimate extended hands-on: A beefier Nintendo brawler

 Super Smash Bros.
 Ultimate feels like the series' punchiest fighter yet, and I got that impression before Nintendo baddies like King K. Rool and Dark Samus were added onto the roster.

-Early versions of the game have been getting into fans' hands at several events already, currently at Gamescom this week and my impressions here come from the San Diego Comic-Con version on display last month -- which included early looks at Ridley and the Breath of the Wild version of Link.
+Early versions of the game have been getting into fans' hands at several events already, currently at Gamescom this week.
+My impressions here come from the San Diego Comic-Con version on display last month -- which included early looks at Ridley and the Breath of the Wild version of Link.

 Faster characters moved so quickly that I sometimes had a harder time keeping track of where they were on the stage.
 And taking control of the slower, yet more powerful characters led to a different circumstance where I had trouble timing a blow against a speedy fighter, but when it connected they were often nearly KOed.

 And if you are fortunate enough to break open a Smash Ball that lets you unleash a big Final Smash move, get close to your opponents first or else you might end up wasting the attack.
 Final Smash moves like Ridley blasting a character against Samus' ship or Cloud's sword attack launch quickly after you press the attack button, and if you aren't careful you might not hit anyone.
-This happened to be when I was controlling Cloud, somehow I not only managed to miss everyone but also caused him to fly off the stage.
+This happened to me when I was controlling Cloud; somehow I not only managed to miss everyone, but also caused him to fly off the stage.

 The new version of Link is so far my favorite character to play with, as I felt like the new version of his bomb attack could be thrown farther than in previous games while retaining a lot of the sword attacks that make him feel familiar.